 These two options can enable at the same time, VigorAP will stop accepting new connections when it meets one of the conditions.

-While using AP Load Balance, we can also enable “Force Overload Disassociation,” which allows the AP to disconnect one of its existing stations when there is a new connection request while and it reaches the limit.
+While using AP Load Balance, we can also enable “Action When Threshold Exceeded” which allows the AP to disconnect one of its existing stations when there is a new connection request while and it reaches the limit.

-With “Force Overload Disassociation by Signal Strength” enabled, when the AP full and there is a new connection request, it will end the connection with the station which has the lowest RSSI and then accepts the new connection.
-But if the new station has a lower RSSI then all the connected station, it will not be allowed to connect.
+When the AP is full and there is a new connection request, it will end the connection with the station which is lower RSSI than the value we set and then accepts the new connection.
+But if the new station's RSSI is lower than the value we set, it will not be allowed to connect.

 Was this helpful?